Learning Photography on Cape Cod, Massachusetts

 Creative Live provides excellent online training videos by experts on all sorts of topics for beginners through experienced photographers.
 Many classes are accessible for free at certain days/times.
 Substantial discounts are also regularly offered.
 So it's worthwhile to sign up for emails to receive notifications.
 Or you may simply purchase specific classes at anytime, for access online or on your device at anytime, in perpetuity.
 Subscriptions start at less than $13/month (as of this writing) when purchased annually.

-LinkedIn Learning (previously lynda.com) is another source of high quality online training taught by nationally recognized photographers.
+LinkedIn Learning is another source of high quality online training taught by nationally recognized photographers.
 Many courses are quite extensive.
-Unlimited access fees are by the month ($39.99 as of this writing) with the first month free, or by the year ($26.99 per month for 12 months).
+Unlimited access fees are by the month starting at $26.99 per month for 12 months (as of this writing).

-B&H Photo offers many free tutorial videos, as do many other photography stores.
+B&H Photo and Adorama Learning Centers offer many free tutorial videos, as do many other photography stores.
 And don't forget about free online training provided by your camera manufacturer or editing software creator, such as training for Adobe's Lightroom or Photoshop.

 iPhone Photography School - online